-I don't think it was necessarily a tree surgeons logo.
+I don't think it was necessarily a tree surgeon's logo.

-Mirror possibly Vlad said that slightly tongue in cheek.
-Somebody who's being cooled by the machine truth always matter says that a survey will be biassed, because everybody out there likes and respects APM.
-So they want to, they want us to stay the same.
+No, possibly Vlad said that slightly tongue in cheek.
+Somebody who's being called by the machine Truth Always Matters says that a survey will be biased, because everybody out there likes and respects APM.
+So they want us to stay the same.
 Because that wasn't the APM logo.
-So it was the clinic logo.
+It was the clinic logo.
 So maybe I'll get honest answers about that.
 I'm not going to send it to Vlad, though, because I know what he says.

-Kim says, I think you should put the name of the company, for example, a pm before the name of the person sending the email, the email can be missed because you don't recognise the first name. taking you down the email path quite a lot here, aren't we?
+Kim says, I think you should put the name of the company, for example, APM before the name of the person sending the email, the email can be missed because you don't recognise the first name.
+Taking you down the email path quite a lot here, aren't we?

-Oh, pente you're sending it to YouTube, you're sending it to somebody who knows you or you just sending it out to somebody who doesn't even doesn't know who you are anyway, even so it's still it's still not info add.
-Which is I still think is that sounds like a railway timetable.
-Doesn't it info?
-If it were ashgrove@ashgrove.co.uk?
-Maybe that will be attractive?
+Oh, depends who you're sending it to.
+Are you sending it to somebody who knows you or you're just sending it out to somebody who doesn't know who you are anyway?

+Even so, it's still not info@.
+Which is, that sounds like a railway timetable.
+If it were ashgrove.co.uk, maybe that will be attractive?
 I don't know.
 Of course, the problem is a lot of emails are going to people's junk boxes these days, isn't it, which is why we've developed an app.
-So you know, people have our app, but they don't get very much, you know, they're not bothered by loads and loads of updates.
+So you know, if people have our app, but they don't get very much, you know, they're not bothered by loads and loads of updates.
 But they get told when these broadcasts are happening.
 And they can go on to the app, and they can see everything on there that's on the website.
 And I don't know, do you deal with apps as well?

-I don't create apps, but you presumably do the branding every single day.
+I don't create apps.